May Is Motorcycle Safety Awareness Month

 Choose the Right Helmet

 Not all helmets are created equal.
-Studies show that wearing the right helmet can save lives.
+Studies show that wearing the right Protective gear can save lives.
 When choosing a helmet, make sure you pick one that has a thick inner liner, a sturdy chin strap and rivets, and a helmet that is approved by the DOT (usually indicated by a sticker on the outside back of the helmet.

 Avoid Lane Splitting